Founder of property firm Hines has died aged 95

 Gerald D Hines, founder and chairman of commercial property firm Hines, died aged 95 at his home on Sunday.

-With more than 4,800 employees, Hines today is active in 225 cities in 25 countries.
+With more than 4,800 employees, Hines is active in 225 cities across 25 countries.

 It has a number of interests in Ireland, including the old Central Bank building on Dame Street and the Cherrywood development in south Dublin.